MosesEsan/mesan-laravel-jwt-authentication-api/README.md

-# Laravel 5.4 JWT Authentication with Verification
+# Laravel 5.4 JWT Authentication with Phone Verification with Twilio Authy
 A PHP Mobile Authentication API with Phone Verification with Twilio Authy, developed with Laravel 5.4 framework and JWT (JSON Web Tokens) Package.

 **This Branch** <br/>